We speak multiple languages :

 Your dentist might suggest a frenectomy, dental surgery where the frenum is removed through eliminating the tissue between your teeth by cutting and releasing your upper lip.

-Next week, our professional team at Franklin Dental Centre will inform you of further dental issues and treatment options.
+Next week, our professional team at Fort McMurray Smiles will inform you of further dental issues and treatment options.
 This information will help you be aware of dental concerns so you can book your treatment as soon as possible.
 When you are in doubt of any oral issue, be sure to contact your dentist to have it assessed.
 The future of your beautiful smile depends on regular visits to the dentist and good oral health.

 Our unique hours are specifically designed with you in mind.
 We want to make sure you have access to the dentist you want to consult; no matter what your busy schedule holds.